Why Trust Matters

 As you can see, many questions arise when you dig deeper into the sometimes prickly topic of trust.

 Trust is built over time, it’s what allows ‘grace’ in your relationship; benefit of the doubt.
-Trust enables peace, contentment, happiness… What else? think of the emotions that describe how you feel.
-Refer to the wheel of emotion for tips.
+Trust enables peace, contentment, happiness… What else?
+Think of the emotions that describe how you feel and your Life Values.
+You may want to refer to the wheel of emotion for tips.

 Digging Deeper into Trust